FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Red Light Therapy and Sleep

-Red light therapy has only recently been applied to improving the quality of sleep but is already an important part of many people’s sleep hygiene.
-Research indicates that red light therapy can improve the overall quality of sleep, making you feel more restored and refreshed.
-Higher quality sleep is also connected with lower risk of many sleep disorders.
+Red light therapy has only recently been applied to improve the quality of sleep but is already an important part of many people’s sleep hygiene.
+Research indicates that red light wavelengths, which are longer than the shorter wavelengths of white light and blue light, can improve the overall quality of sleep, making you feel more restored and refreshed.
+Higher quality sleep is also connected with a lower risk of many sleep disorders.
 Good sleep hygiene is often the first step in managing most sleep disorders, and innovations like red light therapy may help to reduce the problems associated with many sleep-related problems.

 Red light therapy offers an ideal resource for those needing help with sleep.
 Red light is known to not have the same effect on the sleep-wake cycle that other forms of light do.
 Red light is used in cockpits at night and in submarines because it does not have the same effect on night vision that other wavelengths of light do.
 Because red light has a low impact on how the brain subconsciously perceives night-related lighting, it offers a potential tool that is unlikely to make you feel more awake while it is dark.